 Training is helping and showing employees what they should and should not do when they carry out their workplace activities.

 Employees should be suitably trained in all aspects of their job from the most menial to the riskiest activities in the workplace.

 Suitable employee training can reduce workplace incidents and accidents which in turn can lead to reduced costs, lower insurance premiums and fewer potential lawsuits.
 It would also promote a healthier, safer and happier workforce.

 Workplace instruction can be carried out in various ways, it could be a written document such as a method statement, or it could be verbal communication from a line manager or colleague.

 For legal requirements and health and safety purposes, you will need to take appropriate action to protect employees, this can include the provision of information, training and supervision.

 You have a legal duty under MHSWR to co-operate with other employers to ensure compliance with health and safety law.

-The Health and Safety (Training for Employment) Regulations 1990 are regulations that provide guidance for employees who will need to be trained in the workplace, they also explain what is termed as an employee, it includes all trainees, such as work apprentices, trainee doctors, nurses, work experience.
+Health and Safety (Training for Employment) Regulations 1990 are regulations that provide guidance about who needs to be trained in the workplace, which includes all trainees, such as work apprentices, trainee doctors, nurses or work experience.
 All of these categories will be treated the same as any other employee under the Health and Safety at Work Act 1974.